 9. Go Fishin’

 Sport fishermen rejoice!
-The Great Smoky Mountains National Park has almost 2,900 miles of rivers and streams, and is home to one of the USA’s last wild trout populations.
+The Great Smoky Mountains National Park has almost 2,900 miles of rivers and streams.
+Plus, it is home to one of the USA’s last wild trout populations.
 Fishing is permitted year-round in all of the national park’s waterways.

 You’ll need a fishing license for either Tennessee or North Carolina and both are valid in the national park.
 Fishing licenses are not available at the park headquarters, but you can purchase a Tennessee fishing license at lots of stores around Gatlinburg.
 You can also buy one online at https://www.gooutdoorstennessee.com/ and have it emailed to you in a matter of minutes.